mstocco/mariostoc.co/content/traininglog/20220213-ironman2022-28weeksout.md

 ### NOTES
 Total Time: **81 Minutes** &nbsp; Run: **13.4 km**

-Easy pace but after [yesterday](ironman2022-29weeksout?sat), easy is all I had today.
-80g lemonade with 10g of pectin (500ml water) and no issues
+**Easy pace** but after [yesterday](ironman2022-29weeksout?sat), easy is all I had today.
+80g lemonade with 10g of pectin (500ml water) and no GI issues, though I could taste some tartness from the pectin.

+Mostly followed the [Colquitz River Trail](javascript:flkty.select(2);) for an out and back section, then a loop of _Cuthbert Homes Park_.
+That route is ~90% packed gravel.
+Weather was really nice too.

 <!---->
 ## MONDAY FEB 14 ❤️